Concepts#

 func WithValue(parent Context, key, val interface{}) Context

-- WithCancel: Returns the context and a cancel function.
+- WithCancel: returns ctx and a cancel function

-- WithDeadline: Returns the context and a cancel function.
-It automatically cancels when the deadline is exceeded.
+- WithDeadline: returns ctx and a cancel function, automatically cancels when the time exceeds the deadline

-- WithTimeout: Similar to WithDeadline, but with a timeout duration.
+- WithTimeout: similar to WithDeadline, but for timeout duration

-Context is used to handle each goroutine of a request in request processing.
+Context is typically used to handle each goroutine of request requests.

 func main() {